-JOYCE M. NELSON Age 65 Director since September 2012 President and Chief Executive Officer of National Multiple Sclerosis Society (Retired) INDEPENDENT DIRECTOR Class A DIRECTOR QUALIFICATION HIGHLIGHTS Current Term Expires 2017 ü Leadership - Former CEO Blackbaud Board Committees Compensation, Nominating and Corporate Governance ü Nonprofit Industry ü Business Operations Other Public Boards None ü Corporate Governance Dis zuen ha
+JOYCE M. NELSON Age 68

+Director since September 2012

+President and Chief Executive Officer of National Multiple Sclerosis Society (Retired)

+INDEPENDENT DIRECTOR Class A

+DIRECTOR QUALIFICATION HIGHLIGHTS

+Current Term Expires 2020

+✓ Leadership - Former CEO

+Blackbaud Board Committees Compensation, Nominating and Corporate Governance

+✓ Nonprofit Industry✓ Business Operations

+Other Public Boards None

+✓ Corporate Governance

 Ms. Nelson joined the Board of Directors in September 2012.
 From October 2011 to her retirement from full-time employment in September 2012, Ms. Nelson served as a special consultant to the in-coming President and Chief Executive Officer of the National Multiple Sclerosis Society ("NMSS"), a nonprofit organization focused on multiple sclerosis.
 From November 2004 to October 2011, Ms. Nelson served as President and Chief Executive Officer of NMSS.
 From December 1991 to November 2004, she led NMSS's national field services and fundraising departments.
 From June 1985 to December 1991, she led the Mid America (Greater Kansas City) chapter of NMSS.
 From September 1983 to June 1985, she oversaw fundraising activities for the Northern California Chapter of NMSS.
 Ms. Nelson was on the board of directors of NMSS from November 2004 to November 2011 and the Multiple Sclerosis International Federation from November 2004 to November 2011, as well as the advisory board to the North Park University School of Nonprofit Management from September 2006 to June 2010.
+In 2016, Ms. Nelson was elected to the board of the National Endowment for Financial Education where she currently serves as Chair of the Governance committee and as a member of the Compensation committee.
 Ms. Nelson holds a BA in English from North Park University, where she was named Distinguished Alum and awarded an honorary doctorate in 2012.